 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 The Company continually evaluates estimates used in the preparation of the financial statements for reasonableness.
-The most significant estimates relate to realization of deferred tax assets, accounting for uncertain tax positions, the impairment of intangible assets, including goodwill, and stand-alone selling price related to multiple element revenue arrangements.
+The most significant estimates relate to realization of deferred tax assets, accounting for uncertain tax positions, the impairment of intangible assets, including goodwill, capitalized software development costs, stock-based compensation costs and standalone selling price related to multiple element revenue arrangements.
 Actual results could differ from those estimates.

-As of December 31, 2021, the impact of the COVID-19 pandemic continues to unfold.
+As of December 31, 2022, the impact of global uncertainties continue to unfold.
 As a result, many of our estimates and assumptions required increased judgment and carry a higher degree of variability and volatility.
 As events continue to evolve and additional information becomes available, our estimates may change materially in future periods.